-We did this walk the morning we arrived on the ferry from Melbourne, as it was on our way to Hobart via a scenic route over the Central Highlands.
-It starts off in attractive myrtle beech forest, passes through large boulder fields, more forest, then up onto the summit plateau which is heathland.
-About 6km/500m of sometimes steep climbing to 1228m above sea level.
+The walk up Quamby Bluff starts off in attractive myrtle beech forest, and passes through large boulder fields to heathland on the summit plateau.
 There are good views of the Great Western Tiers and farmland to the north.
 We also visited nearby Liffey Falls (a short drive away).

 Quamby Bluff Track: The Scenery